chibiboba/JS-120/JS 129/JS 129 study guide.md

 - When you call a function `Foo` with the `new` keyword, JavaScript sets the new object's prototype to the current value of `Foo`'s `prototype` property.
   - That is, the constructor creates an object that inherits from the constructor function's prototype (`Foo.prototype`)
-  - Since inheritance in JS uses prototypes, we can also say that the consturctor creates an object whose prototype references`Foo.prototype`.
+  - Since inheritance in JS uses prototypes, we can also say that the constructor creates an object whose prototype references`Foo.prototype`.

 ------